 This varies from one country to the next and is determined by where the headquarters of the airline is or what court has jurisdiction in cases concerning the airline.

 Check out our handy chart to see what your time limit is.

 These missed connection rights fall under the regulations for EU flight delay compensation.

-Consequently, they apply until the UK officially leaves the union in March 2019.
+Consequently, they apply until the UK officially leaves the union.

 Time will tell how this impacts the UK but until then, the regulations stated above are the current law.

 What Happens if You Miss Your Connecting Flight Due to Personal Reasons?

 You may have prepared for your flight and ticked all the boxes on your to-do list but sometimes life happens.